DPDK/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

    int rte_cryptodev_configure(uint8_t dev_id,
                                struct rte_cryptodev_config *config)

-The ``rte_cryptodev_config`` structure is used to pass the configuration parameters.
-In contains parameter for socket selection, number of queue pairs and the session mempool configuration.
+The ``rte_cryptodev_config`` structure is used to pass the configuration parameters for socket selection and number of queue pairs.

 .. code-block:: c